dogweather/forkful/content/en/javascript/html-and-the-web/sending-an-http-request-with-basic-authentication.md

   \ do\u2026"
 lastmod: '2024-03-13T22:45:00.433280-06:00'
 model: gpt-4-1106-preview
-summary: "Sending an HTTP request with basic authentication involves including a username\
-  \ and password encoded in base64 within the request header.
-Programmers do\u2026"
+summary: Sending an HTTP request with basic authentication involves including a username and password encoded in base64 within the request header.
 title: Sending an HTTP request with basic authentication
 weight: 45
 ---